 Lights: 13,500 light fixtures with 21,000 linear feet of tracking lighting

-Sustainabillity - The Music City Center is on track for Silver Level LEED Certification!
+Sustainabillity - The Music City Center is LEED Gold Certified!

 Green Roof: composed of a waterproofing membrane and 14 different types of vegetation.
 It spans more than 4 acres and was designed to mimic the rolling hills of Tennessee.

 Solar Panels: 200-kilowatt solar panel grid made up of 845 panels that can sustain winds of up to 125 miles per hour

 Rain Water Collection Tank: 360,000 gallons, providing water to more than 500 toilets/urinals and irrigating outdoor landscaping.

 Water Consumption: The rain water cistern combined with low flow and sensor technology on faucets will reduce the facility's water usage by 40%!

 Menu: approximately 290 menu items, and even more will be produced for special events

 Ovens: four combo ovens can hold 480-540 portions of entrees each